patilankita79/ModernJavaScript/README.md

 ### IIFE - Immediately invokable function expressions

 A function you declare and run at the same time.
-Make an expression by putting a function inside parenthesis, and do not forget to put () after expression
+Make an expression by putting a function inside parenthesis, and do not forget to put () after expression.
+It executes immediately after it’s created.

 ```
 (function(){